Hsillman/Popular-algorithms/README.md

 # Popular-algorithms
 This repo contains some well known algorithms but also some good variations of their usage.

+├── BinaryTreeAlgos                                      # Folder containing all things Binary Tree related.
+│   ├── TreeTraversals                                   # Folder containing Binary Tree Traversals algorithms │   │         ├── Breadth-First-Traversal-Tree.py        # Python code for level traversal of a binary tree.
+│   │         └── Depth-First-Traversal-Tree.py          # Python code for depth traversal of a binary tree.
+│   └── HeightOfBinaryTree.py                            # Python conde to find the height of a binary tree.
+├── Images                                               # Images used for the README.md file
+├── README.md
+└── mergeSort.py                                         # Python code for merge sort algorithm.

 ## Merge Sort
 Download the mergeSort.py file, change the array you want to sort and run it with `python mergeSort.py`.
 The time complexity of this algorithm is O(nlogn) and the space complexity is O(n).
 Further explanation inside the mergeSort.py file.